devcontainers/action/src/schemas/README.md

 # Schemas

-Schemas can be updated by running `yarn update-schemas` from the root of the project.
+Schemas can be updated by running `yarn fetch-schemas` from the root of the project.

 The following schemas are synced: